chr0n1k/Auror-Project/README.md

 ### Build the lab

-Once the boxes are provisioned copy them from the *Packer/Vagrant/* folder into the *Vagrant* folder
+1. Copy the packer provisioned *.box* files from the *Packer/Vagrant/* folder into the *Vagrant* folder

-1. Open Powershell as an Administrator
+2. Open Powershell as an Administrator
-2. Switch directory to the *Vagrant* directory
+3. Switch directory to the *Vagrant* directory
-3. Build the lab:
+4. Build the lab:

     ```
     vagrant up
     ```

-Building of the lab will take ~45 minutes, though your mileage may vary, because VirtualBox needs to import the base boxes and prepare a them to deploy with the specific scripts supplied.
+Building of the lab will take ~45 minutes, though your mileage may vary, because VirtualBox needs to import the base boxes and prepare them to deploy with the specific scripts supplied.
 As per the challenge there were objectives set for each of the two machines being deployed.

 ### Other Vagrant commands